Grooming Tips

 3. Groom more frequently in winter.
 Consider every 4–6 weeks during the rainy months instead of your usual 6–8 week schedule.

 4. Consider mobile grooming.
 A groomer with a professional high-velocity dryer can get your dog completely dry in ways a home blow dryer simply can't.
-Mobile groomers in Seattle and Portland come to your door — no loading a wet dog into the car.
+Mobile groomers in Seattle and Portland come to your door, so no loading a wet dog into the car.

 Your Dog's Ears Are Suffering (And They Can't Tell You)